-73. We will consider the competence, capability and objectiveness of the external valuer in line with ISA (UK) 500 Audit Evidence.
+74. Where professional advice has been obtained, we will consider the competence, capability and objectiveness of the external valuer in line with ISA (UK) 500 Audit Evidence.
 We will review the valuation report and consider the assumptions used by the external valuer against external sources of evidence.
 In addition to this we will consider the scope of the external valuers work and the information provided to the external valuer for completeness.